Where do the tours depart from?

 Bus - Adelaide to Mt Gambier

-Yes, we are able to cater for most dietary requirements.
+Yes, we are able to cater

 Our walks are graded as moderate walks.
 Besides volcanic craters and cones there are minimal hills in the Limestone Coast so most of the walks are relatively flat.
 Our walking pace is steady and designed to allow you to enjoy the diverse landscapes and the people you are walking with.
-There’s always time to stop take photos and savour the view.
+There’s always time to stop take photos and enjoy the view.

 Aussie Camino

 This pilgrimage is all road walking, mainly on white limestone roads with minimal incline and sections of bitumen road and paths.
 There are sections of road that go between paddocks, through farmland which are covered in grass, and offer a softer surface beneath feet.
-The kilometres walked per day on this pilgrimage range from 12 to 25km, you need to be able to walk 3.5 to 5 hours per day, stopping for food breaks.
+The kilometres walked per day on this pilgrimage range from 12 to 21km, you need to be able to walk 3.5 to 5 hours per day, stopping for food breaks.

 Not very fit?
 As part of your preparation we recommend choosing a variety of training activities like yoga, pilates, cycling, swimming and plenty of walking.
 We can offer extra advice on how to build up to a 20km walk in the 6 months prior to your departure.